 How Much do Pool Cleaners Make?

-According to Spring Board Pool Route Brokers, professional pool cleaners earn $50 to $60 per hour, up to $200 if equipment repair and maintenance is done.
-If you hire cleaners in your business, Glassdoor indicates they'd be paid $8 to $11 per hour.
+According to Spring Board Pool Route Brokers in 2019, professional pool cleaners earn $50 to $60 per hour and up to $200 if they do equipment repair and maintenance as well.

 Pros of Starting a Pool Cleaning Business

 There are several advantages to running a pool cleaning business, including:

 - You can work outdoors.

 - You don't need a large investment to get started.